szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 ______
 ______
 ## Usage
-Recommended way to recreate results file is to simply follow the first section of setup instructions above (uses backup.npy).
+Recommended way is to use Git to download the repository, then to recreate results by following the first section of setup instructions above (uses backup.npy).
+If you just want to download the necessary files (but not results images), follow the second method of setup instructions above.
-If you want to recreate the entire forward pass process, follow the second section of setup instructions above.
+If you want to recreate the entire forward pass process, follow the last method of setup instructions above.
 After you're done setting up, simply run the entire notebook.

 ## Preface